trclemen/streamtouch-support/README.md

 ### The app is not finding my speaker

-- Confirm the Bose SoundTouch speaker is powered on
+- Confirm the SoundTouch speaker is powered on
 - Verify the IP address in settings matches the speaker's current IP
 - Consider assigning a static/reserved IP to your speaker in your router settings to prevent it changing